lbl-srg/obc/specification/source/useCases.rst

                              performance according to pre-defined metrics.
 ---------------------------  ---------------------------------------------------
 6                            Users compares metric values to requirements and/or targets
-                             and determines whether acceptable as is, needs modification or appears fundamentally flawed.
+                             and determines whether the sequence is acceptable as is, needs modification or appears fundamentally flawed.
 ===========================  ===================================================